komalata005/modern-zucchini-65797/src/pages/contact.md

     type: section_form
     content: >
       Hi there!
 Thank you so much for your interest in working together.
-Please fill the contact form below or send us an email at [komal.ata005@gmail.com](mailto:example@example.com).
+Please fill the contact form below or send me an email at [komal.ata005@gmail.com](mailto:example@example.com).
     form_id: contactForm
     form_action: /thank-you